analysis-tools-dev/website-next/data/blog/bugprove.md

 The service offers a free tier that allows you to scan up to 3 firmware images per month.
 They offer paid tiers for teams and enterprises.
 See their [pricing page](https://bugprove.com/pricing) to learn more.

+## Who Should Use BugProve?

+Before diving into my experience with BugProve, it's important to clarify who this tool is designed for.
+While individual users can certainly utilize BugProve to analyze their own IoT devices, the tool's primary audience includes:

+- **IoT Manufacturers**: Engineers and developers actively involved in the design and testing of IoT products.
+- **Security Laboratories**: Professional teams conducting thorough audits of IoT devices.
+- **Bug Bounty Hunters**: Skilled individuals who specialize in discovering and reporting security vulnerabilities.

+For individuals keen on analyzing their IoT devices, it's worth noting that they would need either the firmware itself or the expertise in reverse engineering to extract the firmware from the device.

 ## How does it work?